-- Consider a rewards system to foster better focus as needed.
+- Depending on how your child is motivated, consider a rewards system to foster better focus as needed.

-- Keep lessons grade level appropriate and according to your child’s abilities and needs.
-Utilize educational links and websites from your school’s district and any resources from your child’s school or individual teacher.
+- Keep lessons grade-level-appropriate and according to your child’s abilities and needs.
+Use educational links and websites from your school’s district and any resources from your child’s school or individual teacher.

-- Remember that these are not traditional eight hour school days.
-Do the best that you can do with the time that you have.
+- Remember that these are not traditional eight-hour school days.
+Do the best you can do with the time that you have.